Neel-Patel9988/Qgram/README.md

 Authentication is ascertaining the identity of an entity.
 For Qgram we have implemented a simple but secure authentication System.
 A user simply provides a username and password directly in the HTTP header request: no need to handshakes or challenge/response.

+Code example :
+if request.authorization and request.authorization.username == 'username' and request.authorization.password == 'password'